apla/me.apla.cordova.app-preferences/README.md

 -----------------------

 Store and fetch application preferences using platform facilities.
+Supports cordova and promise interfaces,
 Compatible with Cordova 3+

 Upgrade
 ---

-If you used this plugin before cordova@5.0.0, you'll have to reinstall it:
+Please note that plugin id is changed for npm publishing, so if you used this plugin before cordova@5.0.0, you'll have to reinstall it:

 	$ cordova plugin rm me.apla.cordova.app-preferences
 	$ cordova plugin add cordova-plugin-app-preferences